dgapitts/vagrant-postgres12/README.md

 ## Quick Intro

-This project is a pg12/centos-7 version of vagrant-postgres10 (also centos 7) Please see https://github.com/dgapitts/vagrant-postgres10 for more details
+This project is a pg12/centos-7 version of vagrant-postgres10 (also centos 7) Please see https://github.com/dgapitts/vagrant-postgres10 for more details.

+I have highlighted some of the key setup processes below.

+Also my wiki page [https://wiki.ebabel.eu/index.php?title=Postgres_pgbench_demo_with_IO_intense_background_task] shows how to run concurrent tests (as vagrant and bench1 users)

 ### Extra manual steps for root sar crontab